FOliwa/My-Bash/README.md

 This repo contain a **scripts** folder where I will put all scripts and data for tests.
 I

 ## 🦺 Backup Script
 Simple backup script for important files.
 Automates the process of backing up important files and directories to a specified backup location.
-Utilize `cp` comand and creates backup.log file with information about copying process.
+Utilize `tar` command and creates backup.log file with information about copying process.

 Usage
 ```